 - Get rid of paper junk

-Look upon decluttering your kid’s stuff as a gift-giving day.
+Look upon decluttering your kid’s stuff and creating a minimalist kids room as a gift giving day and spread the love!

 A tremendous amount of toy storage is often taken up by broken toys.
 Kids can’t play with broken stuff, so get rid of the car with one wheel or the doll with no head!

 Think of all the people in your life who would benefit from your unused toys, clothes, prams and games it will help you to feel more positive about letting go, share the love !